masalaza/portfolio_starter/README.md

 [ ] Add a professional-looking photo of yourself or something relevant to your homepage.

-In your Projects page, create a display of at least 4 of your old coding projects that includes:
+[ ] In your Projects page, create a display of at least 4 of your old coding projects that includes:

     [ ] Project name
     [ ] Link to project GitHub repo
     [ ] Link to project live site
-    [ ] Short description of project including coding languages used [ ] Hosted screenshot of project
+    [ ] Short description of project including coding languages used [ ] Screenshot of project

-Add your contact information to your Contact page, including your:
+[ ] Add your contact information to your Contact page, including your:

     [ ] GitHub account
     [ ] Email address